The former Auburn Courthouse building sits on the traditional land of the Ngadjuri People.

 Some years earlier the husband had conveyed some land on trust to the defendants, for the benefit of the wife who had a power of appointment under the trust.
 She was entitled to exercise that power under any deed including a will.
 However she had not made a will, dying intestate and had not exercised the power of appointment.

 The husband obtained letters of administration of her personal estate and was her sole personal representative.
-He claimed that, under legislation known as the Inheritance Amendment Act 1867, of the South Australian Parliament, and as personal representative of his wife’s estate, he was entitled to the land, but if not, he was entitled to an estate for life as tenant by curtesy.
+He claimed that under the Inheritance Amendment Act 1867 (South Australia) and as personal representative of his wife’s estate he was entitled to the land.
+If not he was entitled to an estate for life as tenant by curtesy.

 Curtesy is a legal term referring to the right of husband to a life estate in the whole of the land of his wife after her death, (Butterworths Australian Legal Dictonary, 3rd ed, P Butt).